Cosmological Backgrounds of Gravitational Waves: Inflationary period, part I: irreducible GW background

 Note that even though we have argued that $\epsilon_{\phi} \simeq \epsilon_{V} \simeq \epsilon_{H}$, this double equivalence does not necessarily hold in scenarios beyond the SFSR paradigm.
-Nevertheless from now on, for simplicity we will write without distinction $\epsilon$, as we will not go beyond SFSR.
+Nevertheless from now on, for simplicity we will write without distinction $\epsilon$, unless we explicitly go beyond SFSR.

 Once inflation starts (say at some value $\epsilon_V \ll 1$), if the inflaton potential is sufficiently flat (i.e.~$\eta_V \ll 1$) over a wide range of scalar field values, this ensures that the universe will inflate during a sufficiently long period, so that the initial condition problems of the Hot Big Bang model are solved.
 In the slow-roll regime $\epsilon_V, \eta_V \ll 1$, the equation of state $w$ is close to $-1$, producing a quasi-exponential expansion $a(t) \sim e^{H \, t}$, with a Hubble rate $H$ approximately constant.
-In reality, according to Eq.~(\ref{eq:eH}), the Hubble rate decreases with time as, but the decreasing rate is `slow-roll suppressed' as $\Delta H / H \simeq \epsilon \Delta N$, where $N$ is the number of e-folds $dN=d\log \,a\simeq H dt$.
+In reality, according to Eq.~(\ref{eq:eH}), the Hubble rate decreases with time, but the decreasing rate is `slow-roll suppressed' as $\Delta H / H \simeq \epsilon \Delta N$, where $N$ is the number of e-folds $dN=d\log \,a\simeq H dt$.

 Let us note that although the anisotropic stress of a scalar field $\sim \partial\delta\phi\partial\delta\phi$, can act as a source term in the equation of motion of tensor perturbations, it is intrinsically of second order in the field fluctuations.
 Therefore, to linear order in field fluctuations, there is typically no active source of GWs during inflation\footnote{GWs produced by a non-zero anisotropic stress at second order in the scalar perturbations will be discussed in Sect.~\ref{sec:SecGWScal}.
 Other sources of a non-zero anisotropic stress during inflation, like gauge fields excited through a topological term or scalar fields with a non-standard kinetic term, will be discussed in Sect.~\ref{sec:PartProdInf}.}.
 However, unavoidable quantum fluctuations of $h_{ij}$ are parametrically amplified by the quasi-exponential expansion of the universe.
 To describe this phenomenon, we need to quantize the tensor modes of the metric, considered as perturbations over the homogeneous and isotropic inflationary background.